exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

     *   The web component is appended to the specified DOM mount point.
 4.  **Core Package (`@exerp/odin-dropin-core` - `<exerp-odin-cc-form>` component):**
     *   The component's lifecycle methods (e.g., `componentDidLoad`, `componentDidUpdate`, and `@Watch`ers for key props like `odinPublicToken`, `countryCode`, `paymentMethodType`) manage the initialization sequence.
-    *   It dynamically loads the external `OdinPay.js` v2 script if not already loaded.
+    *   It utilizes the `OdinPay` constructor imported from the `@clubessentialholdings/js-elements` NPM package.
     *   It initializes the `OdinPay` object using the `odinPublicToken` and the `theme` object passed as a prop from the facade (or an empty object `{}` if no theme was provided, to use OdinPay.js v2 defaults).
     *   Once the `OdinPay` instance is ready and the component has rendered, it calls `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()` based on its `paymentMethodType` prop.
 These methods are provided with:
         *   CSS selectors for the DOM elements (rendered by the core component) where OdinPay.js should mount its input fields.